We’re going to talk about garden mulch. We use this gardening technique a lot in our subarctic gardens and thus it deserves a section on our site.

 The thing with organic mulches is you have to continually replace them, at least if you want to retain the benefits.
 Since the material will eventually compost back into soil, you need to rebuild the mulch layers over time as well.

-The reason we used cardboard in our raised bed gardens was because we intended to cover it with wood chips.
-These would eventually break down into soil.
+For example, the main reason we used cardboard in our raised bed gardens was because we intended to cover it with wood chips.
+These chips would eventually break down into soil.

-In this case, we didn’t desire to have a non-organic layer underneath all this.
+In this case, we didn’t want to have a non-organic layer of weed fabric underneath all this.

 There might be reasons to use different types of mulch in different applications.
 Give some thought to your application, including the long term results as well.